 Electric motors have a range of industrial applications, including the operation of pumps, compressors and fans.
-Motors use substantial energy and can incur significant running costs.
-While they are generally inefficient, there is often significant potential for saving energy.
+Motors use substantial energy and can incur significant running costs, meaning great potential for savings.

-The largest segment of motor electricity consumption in Australia is mid-size motors with output power between 0.75kW to 375kW.
-Motors in this range have been subject to minimum energy performance standards since 2002, and have become more efficient over time.
+Most motor energy consumption in Australia is mid-size motors with output power between 0.75kW to 375kW.
+These have been subject to minimum energy performance standards since 2002, and have become more efficient over time.

 System configuration and optimisation